xSupernovaa/mini-saraha/README.md

  - created registration function, function to validate password and function to check if the username is already exist or not
  - next commit:
      login function

+Ayman, 31 May
+    • Finished server functions
+    • Added cache variables for storage